 - I tend to use my blender when making more than one matcha latte at once.
 I can just blend a larger amount and don't have to whisk each cup by hand.

-- Matcha green tea powder: choose a ceremonial grade matcha when making lattes (keep the culinary grade for when baking or making smoothies).
+- Matcha green tea powder: there are different grades of matcha you can choose from.
+Ideally, use ceremonial matcha (premium grade) when making lattes (keep the culinary grade for when baking or making smoothies).
 I use the ceremonial grade matcha powder from Matcha Organics.
-BUT, if you only have culinary grade matcha, then it's fine, use this instead.
+BUT, if you only have culinary-grade matcha, then it's fine, use this instead.

 - Oat milk: I love the unsweetened oat milk from Oatly when making lattes, although you can use your favorite plant-based milk.

-- Sweetener: I used maple syrup, but any sweetener will work.
+- Sweetener: I used maple syrup, but any sweetener will work, such as brown sugar, agave nectar, coconut sugar or even simple syrup.

-I absolutely love using oat milk when making lattes or most hot drinks, actually.
+I absolutely love using oat milk when making a vegan latte or most hot drinks, actually.
 It is thicker, with a natural subtle sweet flavor and I love the way it froths.
-I know there are many brands that actually advertise themself as plant milk specifically to make lattes, but I just use a regular oat milk (actually, we use the one from Oatly) and it does an amazing job.
-Try to use full fat oat milk for best creamy result.
+I know there are many brands that actually advertise themself as plant milk specifically to make lattes, but I just use regular oat milk (actually, we use the one from Oatly) and it does an amazing job.
+Try to use full-fat oat milk for the best creamy result.

-Anyway, if you are new to making lattes at home, I suggest you try out a few brands to find your favorite.
-If you don't have oat milk, feel free to use almond, soy or even coconut milk.
+If you are new to making lattes at home, I suggest you try out a few brands to find your favorite type of milk!
+If you don't have oat milk, feel free to use your milk of choice, such as almond milk, cashew milk or soy milk.
+Or even, try making it using coconut milk for an ultra-creamy vanilla matcha latte recipe.

 How to make it